 Memory profiling.
 GRAPHZEPPELIN's space-efficient CUBESKETCHES make it a $O(V/\log^3(V))$ -factor smaller than Aspen or Terrace asymptotically.
 Given the polylogarithmic factors and constants, this experiment determines the actual crossover point where GRAPHZEPPELIN is more compact than Aspen and Terrace.
-As shown in Figure 11, GRAPHZEPPELIN is smaller than Terrace even on kron15, and smaller than Aspen on kron17 and kron18.
-For full numerical results see [68].
+As shown in Figure 12, GRAPHZEPPELIN is smaller than Terrace even on kron15, and uses roughly equivalent memory to Aspen on kron13-kron17.
+For kron18 we observe the Aspen uses roughly double the memory as GRAPHZEPPELIN.
+For larger dense graphs, we this difference will continue to grow because of the asymptotic difference in space usage.